 Beginning Tennis is an introduction to the fundamental strokes and basic concepts in tennis including scoring and rules.
 Both singles and doubles play are introduced.

 This class is a comprehensive introduction to the sport of Ultimate.
 Ultimate is an exciting, non-contact team sport, played by thousands the world over.
 It mixes the best features of sports such as soccer, basketball, American football and netball into an elegantly simple yet fascinating and demanding game.
 To compete at the top level, Ultimate players require an unmatched dregree of speed, stamina and agility.
 Yet the simplicity of the rules means it's easy and fun for newcomers to pick up.

 PE/A 101.
 VOLLEYBALL

 Volleyball teaches both fundamental and intermediate individual and team skills including rules, court positions and movements.
-The course focuses on competitive play.
+The course focuses on competitive play for all skill levels.